University of Nevada-Las Vegas

 Nearby Top Colleges

-Here are some notable schools surrounding the University of Nevada--Las Vegas:
+Here are some notable schools near the University of Nevada–Las Vegas:

-California Institute of Technology (加州理工学院) - Ranked 6 in the 2025 US News rankings, Caltech is renowned for its rigorous science and engineering programs.
+California Institute of Technology - Known colloquially as Caltech, this premier research and engineering institution is ranked 6 and is famous for its science and engineering programs.

 Campus Safety